10 Famous Festivals in Japan

 3. Awa Odori

-In Tokushima Prefecture on Shikoku, Japan, the Awa Dance Festival lasts from August 12 to 15.
-More than 1.3 million tourists attend the Awa Odori dance festival each year, making it the largest in Japan.
+The Awa Dance Festival, which takes place from August 12 to 15 in Tokushima Prefecture on Shikoku, Japan, is the largest in Japan.
+More than 1.3 million tourists attend the Awa Odori dance festival each year.

-Dancers and musicians perform on the streets, accompanied by drums, flute, and bells.
+Dancers and musicians perform on the streets, accompanied by drums, flutes, and bells.
 As they parade through the streets, performers wear traditional Obon dance costumes and chant and sing.

 Moreover, “Awa” is Tokushima Prefecture’s feudal name, and “Odori” is Japanese for “dance.”